 As if the adventure of slipping and sliding was not enough, we had a bonus round waiting for us at the end.
 The moment we finished our hike and walking in the middle of a field, an angry buffalo decided to charge us.
 Next second all five of us were running for our lives everywhere.
 Surprisingly the most heaviest and slowest guy during the hike outrun us all – his response was he had to run at least faster than the slowest of the gang, but didn’t who was the slowest and decided to beat everyone.

-Kabbaldurga or Kabbaludurga has to be one of the most craziest and funniest hikes I’ve done so far.
-To quote one of the many funny one liners that day – “If at all I build a house on top of this hill, I’ll name it as ‘On the rocks'” – the same guy who outrun us all 🙂
+There are a lot of small hills that are easy half day hikes around Kanakapura – Achalu betta, Bhimana Kindi to name a couple.
+But, Kabbaldurga or Kabbaludurga has to be one of the craziest and funniest hikes I’ve done so far.
+To quote one of the many funny one-liners that day – “If at all I build a house on top of this hill, I’ll name it as ‘On the rocks'” – the same guy who outrun us all 🙂